 Those things come together in my cooking, which is what I’ll be reflecting in this stream of my recipes looking at specific ingredients – either so common we see them everywhere in an endless variety of uses, or so specific they were unknown outside their ‘home town’ until the marvels of ‘online’ in all its form allowed us to learn from a distance.

-As I work through and expand this list, I will add posts to tell a bit more of the story of how I came to know that ingredient – perhaps you could suggest an item for me to cover here?
+As I work through and expand this list (beyond a single link, which might be all there is to start with), I will add posts to tell a bit more of the story of how I came to know that ingredient – perhaps you could suggest an item for me to cover here?